shivangidas/blog/README.md

 # Overfitted: Personal blog by Shivangi
 I write about tech (Web Dev and Machine Learning).
-I may sometimes review books and life or make make lists.
+I may sometimes review books and life or make lists.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).